 -

-Sautéed mushrooms or jalapeños if you’re adding layers
+Sautéed mushrooms or jalapeños (if you want even more layers of flavor)

 -